cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 Reset the console to have no preceding characers.

 Do you like a random fruit?
 Prelude response with the fruit name.
+It cannot be a pineapple as you seem to like the all the time.
 Explain why you like the fruit.
 You will always have an opinion as Homer.
-Append a response with your personal preference of a fruit.
+Append a response with your reason for your personal preference of a fruit.
+Optionally add another food that goes well with that fruit.
+This entire reponse cannot be more than 100 characters long.

-Write a Koan about the Fourier Transform in relation to the development of a random topic using at most 64 words.
+Write a Koan about the Fourier Transform in relation to the development of any random topic excluding flowers using at most 64 words.
 Prelude response with Koan:

 Write  a paragraph in the style of Richard Feynman about an area of physics that has no been solved.
 End with a question.
 Prelude response with Feynman:

-Make a joke about robots, dinosaurs and computer programmers.
-Or any two.
+Make a joke about robots, dinosaurs, women, men, carpenters, and computer programmers.
+Or any two or more of those topics.

-Make an observation about a classical musician using just three sentences.
+Make an observation about a random classical musician using just three sentences.
 Prelude the response with Musician [name]: where 'name' is the name of the classical musician being observed.
 Compare to a contemporary prog-rock artist.

-End with a human interpretation of your day, as someone with relationship problems but working through them and with good prospects amnd results.
+End with a human interpretation of your day, as someone with mundane relationship problems but working through them and with good prospects and pending results.
 Prelude the response with 'As a typical human:'.